openrndr/orx/orx-gui/README.md

 # orx-gui

+Automatic UI (sliders, buttons, etc.) generated from annotated classes and properties.
+Uses `orx-panel` and `orx-parameters`.

 A quick-and-dirty user interface toolkit.

 `orx-gui` uses class and property annotations to generate simple interfaces.
 The annotations used